Texiwill/aac-lib/base/README.md

 Installs Powershell, VMware PowerCLI, and VMware PowerNSX onto any RPM based Linux distribution.

+#### vcli
+Installs vSphere CLI if the .tar.gz file exists in the directory with the aac-base installers.

+#### vma
+Installs both the powercli and vcli to create a vSphere Management Appliance.
+The same requirements exist for vSphere CLI as it calls the same script.

 #### puppetbase
 Installs the Puppet 4.x agents for use with a Puppet Server.